Credit repair: What it is and how it works

 According to the Federal Trade Commission (FTC), some credit repair companies target people dealing with significant debt.
 The companies promise to help them lower their repayment obligations without actually intending to do so.

-• Asks for payment for services in advance, which is prohibited by law
+• Asks for payment upfront for services, which is prohibited by law

 • Promises to remove negative information from your credit reports, even if the information is accurate and current